 Travel by Balloon over Teotihuacan

-This unique means of transportation is an unforgettable way to see the fascinating landscape and massive archaeological site.
-From above, you’ll truly comprehend the size and magnificence of this pre-Columbian city.
+This unique means of transportation is an unforgettable way to see this massive pre-Aztec and pre-Toltec archaeological site.
+From above, take in the size and magnificence of this pre-Columbian city and ponder the story of it still-unknown creators.

 Stroll through Xochimilco